Pumpkin Festival Tips

 The HEAL Project Kickstand Bicycle Parking

-Bicycle parking is available at the Bike Works parking lot, 520 Kelly Avenue near Highway 1, from 7:30 a.m. tp 5:30 p.m. both days.
+Bicycle parking is available at the Bike Works parking lot, 520 Kelly Avenue near Highway 1, from 9:00 a.m. to 5:00 p.m. both days.
 Suggested donation is $5 per bicycle.
-Bicycle parking is managed as a fund-raiser for The HEAL Project.
+Bicycle parking is managed as a fundraiser for The HEAL Project.
 Space is limited.
 No in and out privileges.
-Bikes left unclaimed after the 5:30 p.m. pick up deadline will be charged a $50 overnight fee.
-Unclaimed bikes will be donated to Puente.
+Weather dependent.
+Bikes left unclaimed after the 5:30 p.m. pick up deadline will be left unattended.

 There will be specially marked handicapped parking on Purissima St. between Correas St. and Kelly Avenue.